 The following are NOT ALLOWED at the Festival:

 Glass, aluminum cans/bottles, pets, umbrellas, tents, ice chests, backpacks, and weapons of any kind.

 If you are attending the Strawberry Festival for the first time, here are some tips:

 - Make sure you see the whole Festival!
 Many people arrive and see the huge crowds in the main street in downtown Ponchatoula and think that is the Festival.
 Keep walking and follow the overhead banners to find the official Festival grounds, located two blocks north of Pine Street (Hwy 22).
 There you will find the two large band stages with non-stop music and the carnival rides, as well as the non-profit food and drink booths.

 - Friday night traditionally has a smaller crowd than either Saturday or Sunday.
-Also, this year - rides do not require as many tickets on Friday.
+You can also save a few dollars as the rides cost less tickets on Friday.

 - Arrive early!
 Earlier than you think!
 And allow time for traffic (see above for the best routes).
 The Festival brings a HUGE crowd from out-of-town, and everyone needs to find a place to park.
 Arrive early, or wait until later in the day when people are heading home.
 There will be many places you can pay to park.
 In many cases, local businesses let volunteers of local organizations use their parking lots to raise money for a cause that will be indicated on the sign.
 Another great way to support the community!

-- Smile, enjoy the beautiful town of Ponchatoula, the (hopefully!) shining sun, and the WORLD'S BEST STRAWBERRIES!
+- Smile, enjoy the beautiful town of Ponchatoula, the shining sun, and the WORLD'S BEST STRAWBERRIES!